vdemare76/WaTt/README.md

 To run the application

 1) Download and install docker desktop (latest stable version)
-2) Download master branch of WATT and extract the contents of the .zip file to a folder on your filesystem.
+2) Clone master branch of WATT into a folder on your filesystem.
 3) Execute from this folder the command : docker-compose up -—build
 4) At the end of the container installation and startup procedure, you can access the application by typing the web address localhost:5000